wildwinter/dink/README.md

     // If true, outputs the stats file (xlsx) "outputStats": true,

-    // This is the default where the game will look for
+    // This is where the game will look for
     // audio files that start with the ID names of the lines.
     // The folders (and their children) will be searched in this
     // order, so if a line is found in (say) the Audio/Recorded folder first,